draringi/DPM/Lab 1/README.md

 *	Turn convex corners sharper
 *	You need to implement both the bang-bang and P-type controllers, each is contained in their own .java files.

+Build the "Stronger with Rotating US" robot, whose LXF file is provided on WebCT.

 ##Data##
 All data for this lab is qualitative.